trzsz/trzsz.github.io/ssh.md

       #!!
 OtpCommand2 python C:\your_python_code.py %q
   ```

-- If `ControlMaster` multiplexing is enabled or using `Warp` terminal, you will need to use the `Automated Interaction` mentioned earlier to achieve remembering answers.
+- If `ControlMaster` multiplexing is enabled, or in older versions of the `Warp` terminal, you will need to use the `Automated Interaction` mentioned earlier to achieve remembering answers.

   ```
   Host ctrl_totp